Trump launches re-election campaign, presents himself as outsider and victim

 ORLANDO, Fla.
 (Reuters) - President Donald Trump formally launched his 2020 re-election campaign on Tuesday by presenting himself as the same political insurgent who shook up the Washington establishment four years ago and who is now a victim of an attempted ouster by Democrats.

-At a packed rally in Orlando, Florida, Trump made clear he would run for re-election as an outsider, just as he did in 2016.
-Whether he can pull it off remains far from certain as Trump has been in Washington now for 2-1/2 years.
+At a packed rally at an arena in Orlando, Florida, Trump made clear he would run for re-election as an outsider, just as he did in 2016.
+Whether he can pull it off remains far from certain as Trump has been in office now for 2-1/2 years.

+He revisited campaign themes from four years ago, decrying illegal immigration, the news media and his 2016 Democratic opponent, Hillary Clinton.

 “Together we stared down a broken political establishment and we restored government by and for the people,” Trump said.
 “As long as you keep this team in place, we have a tremendous way to go.
 Our future has never looked brighter or sharper.”

-As thousands cheered him on in Orlando’s Amway Center, Trump said his Democratic challengers would radically change the United States and would seek to legalize migrants coming across the southern border so they could vote and boost the Democratic political base.
+Trump said his Democratic challengers would radically change the United States and seek to legalize migrants coming across the southern border so they could vote and boost the Democratic political base.

-It was a return to a major theme of his 2016 campaign when he warned of the threat of illegal immigration and promised a crackdown.

-Trump said the Democrats “want to destroy our country as we know it” and that it’s “not going to happen.”
+Democrats “want to destroy our country as we know it” and that it’s “not going to happen,” Trump said.

+“We believe our country should be a sanctuary for law-abiding citizens, not for criminal aliens,” he said.

 Two dozen Democrats are competing for their party’s nomination to face off against Trump in the November 2020 election.
-Many of the top Democrats lead Trump in opinion polls in many battleground states.
+Many of the top Democrats lead Trump in opinion polls in battleground states.

-“Just think what this angry left-wing mob would do if they were in charge of this country.
-Imagine if we had a Democrat president and a Democrat Congress in 2020.
-They would shut down your free speech, use the power of the law to punish their opponents,” Trump said.
+Trump called his opponents a “radical left-wing mob” who would bring socialism to the United States.

+“A vote for any Democrat in 2020 is a vote for the rise of radical socialism and the destruction of the American dream,” he said.

 Trump made his re-election launch official at what was his 60th political rally since he took office in January 2017.
 He brought his wife, Melania, and a large contingent of senior White House staff.